- 1 pound lean ground beef (90% lean)

 - 1/2 cup shredded Parmesan cheese

-- In a large saucepan, cook beef, green pepper and onion over medium heat 6-8 minutes or until meat is no longer pink, breaking up beef into crumbles.
-Add garlic; cook 1 minute longer.
-Drain.
+- In a large saucepan, cook the beef, green pepper, onion and garlic over medium heat until meat is no longer pink; drain.

-- Stir in tomatoes, broth, tomato sauce, corn, tomato paste, Italian seasoning and pepper.
+- Stir in the broth, tomatoes, tomato sauce, corn, tomato paste, Italian seasoning and pepper.
 Bring to a boil.
 Stir in pasta.
 Return to a boil.
-Reduce heat; simmer, covered, 10-12 minutes or until pasta is tender.
-Sprinkle with cheese.
-Yield: 8 servings (2-3/4 quarts).
+Reduce heat; cover and simmer for 10-12 minutes or until pasta is tender.
+Sprinkle with Parmesan cheese.
+Yield: 8 servings.

 "Although this tasted slightly more like chili to me than lasagna, I still enjoyed this recipe.
 I omitted the corn and added extra cheese.
 Very flavorful and a big hit with the family."

 "I just made this soup.
 I did 1/2 the recipe as there is only me, I have not added the parmesan cheese as of yet but it seems to be lacking something.
 Would definitely make again."